Chajmer/order_event_processor/README.md

 exec info -> demo

->REQUIREMENTS
+REQUIREMENTS:
-For starters project is using: docker / docker-compose, RabbitMQ, Postgress database, .Net 8.0.
+- For starters project is using: docker / docker-compose, RabbitMQ, Postgress database, .Net 8.0.
-TODO datailed requirements.
+- TODO datailed requirements.
-RabbitMQ and Postgress seems to be automatically get as an image to docker.
+- RabbitMQ and Postgress seems to be automatically get as an image to docker.

->COMMANDS
+COMMANDS:
-// CLEAR running/paused dockers -> run if config containers fails docker-compose down
+- CLEAR running/paused dockers -> run if config containers fails docker-compose down

 - server start in server/ folder